hafizsyaqif/jackbdu.github.io/_posts/2018-01-01-getting-started-with-photoshop.md

 layout: post
 title: Getting Started with Photoshop
 categories: workshops
-description: A brief introduction to the basics of Adobe Photoshop.
+description: A workshop on the basics of Adobe Photoshop.
 ---

 ## Step 1: Get Ready